The Little Drummer Boy

 "The Little Drummer Boy" (originally known as "Carol of the Drum") is a popular Christmas song written by American composer Katherine Kennicott Davis in 1941.
-First recorded in 1951 by the Trapp Family, the song was further popularized by a 1958 recording by the Harry Simeone Chorale; the Simeone version was re-released successfully for several years, and the song has been recorded many times since.
+First recorded in 1951 by the Austrian Trapp Family, the song was further popularized by a 1958 recording by the Harry Simeone Chorale; the Simeone version was re-released successfully for several years, and the song has been recorded many times since.

 In the lyrics, the singer relates how, as a poor young boy, he was summoned by the Magi to the Nativity of Jesus.
 Without a gift for the Infant, the little drummer boy played his drum with approval from Jesus's mother, Mary, recalling, "I played my best for him" and "He smiled at me".
+The story of a drummer at the manger is not from the Bible.

 Origins and history

 The song was originally titled "Carol of the Drum".
-While speculation has been made that the song is very loosely based on the Czech carol "Hajej, nynjej", the chair of the music department at Davis's alma mater Wellesley College claims otherwise.
-In an interview with Music Department Chair Claire Fontijn, the College writes:
+While speculation has been made that the song is very loosely based on the Czech carol "Hajej, nynej", Claire Fontijn, the chair of the music department at Davis's alma mater Wellesley College claims otherwise.

 Davis's interest was in producing material for amateur and girls' choirs: Her manuscript is set as a chorale, in which the tune is in the soprano melody with alto harmony, tenor and bass parts producing the "drum rhythm" and a keyboard accompaniment "for rehearsal only".
 It is headed "Czech Carol freely transcribed by K.K.D.", these initials then crossed out and replaced with "C.R.W.
 Robinson", a name under which Davis sometimes published.

 "Carol of the Drum" appealed to the Austrian Trapp Family Singers, who first brought the song to wider prominence when they recorded it for Decca Records in 1951 on their first album for the label.
 Their version was credited solely to Davis and published by Belwin-Mills.